50206richie/2023Fall_Projects/README.md

 ## Quick Start
 Simply download the 5 .py modules and the .ipynb notebook.
 Run main.py first to get the data (.csv) file for analysis.
-(Or get it from the repo in /data; remember to place it in the same directory as the jupyter notebook) The data files are used in the Result_Analysis.ipynb for analysis.
+(Or get it from the repo in [/data](https://github.com/50206richie/DouDiZhu-with-Monte-Carlo-Simulation/tree/main/data)) The data files are used in the Result_Analysis.ipynb for analysis.

 Notes: There are some modifiable arguments in the main.py: